sergiolepore/docker-ember/README.md

 Sorry, but I don't believe in "latest" things :grin:.
 No, seriously.
 Be aware of the version you're working with in order to avoid headaches.
 Always. 🦌

-### Debian Jessie is way too heavy, where's the Alpine version?

-Working on it.
-Stay tuned.

 ### Since 2.16.0, `ember test -s` ends up showing a Chrome error regarding some SUID sandbox.
 How do I make it work?

 This is one of those things that I really HATE about the Chrome integration.